Sort Your Recycling Worksheets

 You may remember learning about recycling as a kid with the fancy “3-R” method: reduce, reuse, and recycle.
 This is certainly a start to recycling, but there is much more involved in this process.
 For starters, the overall goal of recycling is to convert waste materials into new materials and objects.
 Without this process, landfills would constantly fill up and overtake the earth.

 There is also a scientific aspect to recycling.
 Before an item can be used to create something else, the original state has to be considered.
-If it can be used from its original state, then it’s a go to be used.
+If it can be used from its original state, then it’s got to be used.

 Benefits of Teaching Recycling